 1) Location.
 Here is exactly where you’ll find Secret Beach on the Oregon Coast:

-The good news is that Google Maps has a near accurate point for it and here it is:
+- The good news is that Google Maps has a near accurate point for it.

 If you are not using Google maps to find Secret Beach, do this: